Skip to the main content.

 More microbe problems in marine fuel

-The most obvious consequence of the above is that more marine ultra-low sulfur diesel fuel is going to mean more microbe problems in marine fuel.
+The most obvious consequence of the above is that more marine ultra-low sulfur diesel fuels are seeing microbial contamination problems.
 Anyone who stores and uses marine diesel fuel has the potential to be exposed to this.
 Storing fuel in marine environments is a perfect situation for bacteria and fungi to grow in marine diesel storage tanks because of all the water in the environment.
 Add in the continued ingress of ultra-low sulfur fuel and the potential for problems is amplified.

 For those diesel boat owners who do find themselves “in this boat” (no pun intended), they will have to source a biocide solution to kill the microbes.
-There are options out there – Bellicide, Kathon, Biobor, Pri-ocide – but some are better than others.
+There are options out there – ClearKill, Bellicide, Kathon, Biobor – but some are better than others.

-We’ve seen this in practice just earlier this year.
-In May 2015, the national average gas price went up by 27 cents a gallon.
+Back in May 2015, the national average gas price went up by 27 cents a gallon.
 The same average for diesel fuel went up only 4 cents a gallon.
 Gas prices and diesel fuel prices both went up 21-22 days in a row, but diesel fuel prices increased at a much slower rate.
+It seemed like diesel fuel prices were insulated to a greater extent.

 If you are interested in Boat Diesel, check out these other posts: